WILL KOEPPEN

 Impress your friends and dunk on your enemies.
 Use this dashboard to check up on the daily wholesale price of eggs.

 The United States Department of Agriculture (USDA) tracks and publishes the wholesale price of eggs nearly every non-holiday weekday.
-Recent data is pulled from the USDA's public data reporting system, while historical data was iteratively extracted from 1,801 inconsistently-formatted PDFs using a Python-based layout analysis library.
+Recent data is pulled from the USDA's public data reporting system, while historical data was iteratively extracted from PDFs (processing information below).

 Americans buy a lot of eggs, and we have a lot of options including variations in color, size, organic feed, and birds living in a cage-free environment.
 For simplicity, virtually everyone (and this dashboard) selects one combination of egg traits to show as “the price of eggs” — large, graded, white eggs from caged birds where the buyer has agreed to pay for any breakage.
 These are the cheapest, most widely available eggs, and they have the longest history of being tracked.

 It might go without saying, but wholesale egg prices are not what we pay in our local grocery stores.
 Eggs, milk, and bread are staples and grocery stores often sell them at a loss.
 Eggs have a strong seasonal demand that is weighted towards the winter holidays, and grocers will build up inventories for weeks, buying wholesale eggs at a variety of prices to be able to meet that demand at a consistent price.
-With that said, large changes in wholesale prices are often reflected in grocery store prices within three weeks.
-So now you know the future.
+With that said, large changes in wholesale prices are often reflected in grocery store prices in approximately 30 days.